 * Commissioned by Asia-Art-Activism, supported by Bagri Foundation, Arts Council England and Heart of Glass.

-* First exhibited in the online group show Till We Meet Agin IRL (2020, Bagri Foundation), Restaged as part of Remote Working Commission (2021, Heart of Glass) and Migration Matters Festival (2021).
+* First exhibited in the online group show Till We Meet Agin IRL (2020, Bagri Foundation), Restaged as part of Remote Working Commission (2021, Heart of Glass).